-Tar files containing the latest source code release are available from these locations:GPG public key.
+Tar files containing the latest source code release are available from:GPG public key.

 The development version is available from a Git source code repository: